raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ```
 Press *Ctrl - O* then *Enter* to save followed by *Ctrl - X* to quit from editing.
 GPIO functions require root access on your Pi so from now on you must use the sudo command to run your code.

 `sudo ./morse-code.py`

 If you're using a pull up the program should show HIGH when the key is up.
 Hold the button down for a few seconds and it will show LOW.
 It will be the opposite way around if you're using a pull down.
+The output should look something like this:
 ```bash
 HIGH
 HIGH